-\textbf{Step 1: Direct term (how much does the correct representation's score change?).} We want to bound how much the expected score changes when we switch from $\PT$ to $\PM$.
-The Kantorovich--Rubinstein theorem~\citep{Kantorovich1958, Villani2009} says: if a function changes by at most $L$ when you move its input by 1 unit ($L$-Lipschitz), then the difference in its expected value under two distributions is at most $L$ times the Wasserstein distance between those distributions.
+\textbf{Step 1: Direct term (how much does the correct representation's score change?).} We would like to bound how much the expected score changes when we go from $\PT$ to $\PM$.
+The Kantorovich--Rubinstein theorem~\citep{Kantorovich1958, Villani2009} states that: if a function changes by at most L when you change its input by 1 unit ($L$-Lipschitz), then the difference in its expectation w.r.t. two distributions is at most L times the Wasserstein distance between the two distributions.
 Since $\ell$ is $\Llog$-Lipschitz (Assumption~\ref{ass:lipschitz}):

-In words: if modal and text representations are close (small $\Wone$) and the decoder's scores change smoothly (small $\Llog$), then the expected score barely changes.
+If modal and text representations are similar (small $\Wone$), and the decoder scores are smooth (small $\Llog$), then the expected score changes by a tiny amount.

-\textbf{Step 2: Competition term (how much does the random-alternative score change?).} This is harder because $B(P) = \log \E[e^{\ell(Z)}]$ involves an exponential of the score, which amplifies small differences.
-A \emph{coupling} $\pi$ is a way of pairing up samples from $\PM$ and $\PT$ (imagine lining up modal representations next to the text representations they most resemble).
-For each pair $(Z_M, Z_T)$, define $\Delta\ell = \ell(Z_M) - \ell(Z_T)$: the difference in score between the paired representations.
+\textbf{Step 2: Competition term (how much does the random-alternative score change?).} This is harder because $B(P) = \log \E[e^{\ell(Z)}]$ involves an exponential of the score, which means small differences are magnified.
+We can use a coupling $\pi$: a way of pairing up samples from $\PM$ and $\PT$ (think of arranging modal representations alongside the text representations they resemble the most).
+For each pair $(Z_M, Z_T)$, define $\Delta\ell = \ell(Z_M) - \ell(Z_T)$ as the difference in score between paired representations.
 By the Lipschitz assumption, $|\Delta\ell| \leq \Llog \cdot \|Z_M - Z_T\|$, and by the bounded diameter (Assumption~\ref{ass:bounded}), $|\Delta\ell| \leq \Llog \cdot D$.

 Write $m(P) = \E_{Z \sim P}[e^{\ell(Z)}]$.
 Then: